TheMainDain/TheMainDain/README.md

 ### Hi there 👋

+## I'm Dain! a Student of Coding!
+Currently an employee of AWS working on the infrastructure side.
+I'm looking to change careers and enter the world of Software Development!

 - 🔭 I’m currently working on certficate through MIT xPro Coding Bootcamp and Bachelor of Science in Software Development - Grand Canyon University.
 - 🌱 I’m currently learning the MERN Stack
 - 🤓 This profile is a work in progress towards my developer portfolio.